DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 - In one match, complete both Dragoon and Hydra!
   - this is the standard checkbox from the base game
 - Stadium: VS. KING DEDEDE KO King Dedede in less than a minute!
+- None
+  - this disables City Trial from being a part of your world.
+No locations for City Trial will exist to be checked.

+### Air Ride
+- Fill in over 100 Checklist Boxes!
+  - in the base game, this allows you to unlock viewing the game's ending
+- Fill in N Checklist Boxes!
+  - fill in as many checklist boxes as you want, you can configure the number from 1-120.
+- None
+  - this disables Air Ride from being a part of your world.
+No locations for Air Ride will exist to be checked.

-You can also specify the name of any checklist box to set that as your specific goal.
+You can also specify the name of any checklist box to set that as your specific goal for that game.

+You can mix and match goals between City Trial and Air Ride.
+If there is a goal for both City Trial and Air ride, you can only complete your game by completing both goals.

 ## What does randomization do to this game?
 Which locations get shuffled?

-Currently, randomization affects nothing in the game except the AP items you receive for completing City Trial checkboxes or receive from other worlds.
+Currently, randomization affects nothing in the game except the AP items you receive for completing checkboxes or receive from other worlds.

 No locations are currently shuffled.
 Eventually, all checkboxes will be able to be randomized.

 ## What does another world's item look like in Kirby Air Ride?

 There is no change in the graphical appearance of other's items.
-Completing checkboxes in City Trial checklist will earn whatever item is attached to that checkbox.
+Completing checkboxes will earn whatever item is attached to that checkbox.

 ## What happens when the player receives an item?